 On January 12, 2017, the Fiscalia General de la Nación initiated a corruption investigation into the activities of the Brazilian construction firm Odebrecht.
-While the investigation is still ongoing, to date, five people have been convicted, including two former public officials.
-On September 14, 2013 the Superintendencia de Industria y Comercio initiated a corruption investigation into Odebrecht's actions in relation to the adjudication of the Ruta del Sol II highway concession.
-On December 13, 2018, a local court disqualified Odebrecht from bidding and contracting with the Republic for a period of 10 years.
+While the investigation is still on going, to date, five people have been convicted, including two former public officials.

+On September 14, 2018, the Superintendencia de Industria y Comercio initiated a corruption investigation into Odebrecht's actions in relation to the adjudication of the Ruta del Sol II highway concession.